5G Home Broadband deals

 Right now, fixed broadband is much more widely available than 5G broadband – though 5G is starting to catch up.

 In the medium to long term, however, things could look different.
 There is a massive need for a broadband solution that offers next-level download and upload speeds, and right now traditional fixed broadband is failing to meet that need here in the UK.
-As recently as May 2022, it was estimated that only 8.2 million homes in the UK had access to full-fibre broadband.
-The rest of us only have access to FTTC (fibre to the cabinet), which is much slower.
+As recently as December 2023, it was estimated that only 17 million homes in the UK had access to full-fibre broadband, leaving almost half of the population with (at best) access to FTTC (fibre to the cabinet), which is much slower.

-5G home broadband promises a quick and effective solution to the majority of UK homes still reliant on this outdated standard.
-It requires no costly and time-consuming investment in FTTP infrastructure, which tends to involve digging up roads.
+5G home broadband promises a quick and effective solution to the large number of UK homes still reliant on this outdated standard.
+It requires no costly and time-consuming investment in FTTP (fibre to the premises) infrastructure, which tends to involve digging up roads.
 The government doesn’t estimate that it will hit 20 million FTTP-connected homes and businesses until sometime between 2025 and 2030.

 Beyond that, there will always be remote homes and businesses that don’t get access to any form of fixed broadband solution.
 For such people, 5G broadband could well form a permanent solution.